jerrytq/jerrytq/README.md

 # jerrytq

-Personal website made from scratch without the use of any pre-built styling
+Hey!
+I'm Jerry TQ Zheng, a 4th-year Software Engineering student at the University of Waterloo.
+I like learning and solving problems!

-See it live at [jerrytq.com](https://jerrytq.com)!
+You can learn more about me at [jerrytq.com](https://jerrytq.com)!